APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Gravitational-wave parameter estimation losses benchmark

 \subsubsection{Architecture}

 The architecture of the algorithm is shown in Fig.~\ref{fig:flow}.
+We have performed a limited grid search to identify a set of suitable values for hyperparameters, adequate to the main goal of this work, i.e. testing the APRIL approach.
+The impact of batch size and training data size are discussed in detail in the following sections.

 The input frequency array $\left\{f_k\right\}_{k=1}^K$ is given as input to a FCNN, with 6 hidden layers.
 The first 7 layers consists of $2^{12-r}$ neurons each, where $r=1,\dots,7$ is the layer number.
 This results in the first layer having 2048 neurons, while the input has only size $K=40$.
 This was chosen in order to have a sufficiently large FCNN, capable of approximating complex functions, and to store as much information as possible in the NN, without down-sampling too early.

 The output layer has only three neurons, giving the output values for $\left\{\mathcal{M},M_\mathrm{tot},\eta\right\}_\theta$.
 The three outputs of the FCNN are normalized $\in\left[0,1\right]$, since a sigmoid activation function is applied as the last NN layer \cite{Verhulst1838,rumelhart1986learning}.
 Their values are then de-normalized to the training dataset range of values.
 The three outputs are then combined in different algebraic quantities in order to build the physics-informed loss function $\mathcal{L}_\mathrm{APRIL}$, the details of which are explained in Sec.~\ref{sec:loss}.